5 Tips for Hiring a Great Copywriter

 Portfolio

-Your writer will have a wealth of previous experience and that will show in the examples of their work.
+Your writer will have a wealth of previous experience that will show in the examples of their work.

 Many copywriters can show you a portfolio of previous work so that you can get a feel for their writing style.
-While it might be unethical for them to reveal who their clients might be, you can definitely get a feel for their skills and abilities without seeing any branding.
+While it might be unethical for them to reveal who their clients might be, you can get a feel for their skills and abilities without seeing any branding.

 It’s well worth asking if they have any client testimonials if they are given the all-clear with their clients to reveal that a copywriter is used.